PhD Linguistics & English Language

 100 Linguistics Poems (2018).
 With the LingPo Committee.
 Gauss PDF (266).

 Bevacqua, L., & Scheffler, T. (2020).
-Form Variation of Pronominal It-Clefts in Written English.
-Linguistics Vanguard (forthcoming).
+Form Variation of Pronominal It-Clefts in Written English: A corpus study in Twitter and iWeb.
+Linguistics Vanguard, 6(1).

 Hardmeier, C., Bevacqua, L., Loáiciga, S., & Rohde, H. (2018).
 Forms of anaphoric reference to organisational named entities: Hoping to widen appeal, they diversified.
 In Proceedings of the 7th Named Entity Workshop (NEWS).